Pure-Circuit: Tight Inapproximability for PPAD: Applications

 A strategy profile \vbs is a \emph{Nash equilibrium} if every player achieves their best response payoff, meaning that $\br_i(\vbsi) = u_i(\vbs)$ for all players $i$.
-The approximation notions that will be of interest to us in this section are the following.
+The approximation notions that will be of interest to us for graphical games and polymatrix games are defined as follows.

 \begin{definition}[\eps-NE]

 A strategy profile \vbs is an \emph{$\eps$-Nash equilibrium} (\eps-NE) if every player's payoff is within $\eps$ of their best response payoff.
 Formally,

 \end{definition}